tbarker/5X-Crypto-Security-Guide/README.md

 21. Collect the spare materials including the spare phone and put them somewhere safe.

 ## Failure and Recovery

+Here you can see how to recover from anything short of the destruction of your city, or a large conspiracy against you by your friends and  lawyers.

 ### Single Wallet Loss